James-Joslin/unreal-sim-env/docs/curriculum.md

 Adds weapon switching and arc-vs-direct fire decisions.
 The agent must choose between loaded weapons, reloads, range bands and arcing over cover.

-### Stage 5 — Archetype Behaviours and Allies
+### Stage 5 — Archetype Behaviours

-Introduces role-specific shaping and allied robots.
-The agent observes allies but does not directly control them.
+Introduces role-specific shaping in a fixed 1v1 encounter.
+Healer behaviour is reserved for a later stage because the current action contract has no heal or buff action.

 ### Stage 6 — Multi-Target Coordination

-Focuses on target prioritisation, ally protection, focus fire and fighting while outnumbered.
+Introduces one allied robot: two allied enemies fight one player.
+This isolates basic focus fire and ally-protection behaviour before larger squads.

-### Stage 7 — Full Squad Combat
+### Stage 7 — Stratified Squad Combat

 Final deployment-like stage.
-The agent fights mixed groups with multiple targets, weapons, cover, allies and player-pattern observations.
+Episodes are split equally across seeded 1v1, 2v2, 3v3 and 4v4 buckets instead of letting smaller random encounters dominate the training distribution.
+Evaluation should report each bucket separately as well as the aggregate.